How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

 Step 4: Temporarily Deactivate Your WordPress Plugins

-You can deactivate plugins through the File Manager provided by your hosting provider or by using an FTP client, such as FileZilla.
+You can deactivate plugins either through the File Manager provided by your hosting provider or by using an FTP client like FileZilla.

 Step 5: Reset WordPress .htaccess File

-Open your favorite text editor and add these lines of code:
+Open your favorite text editor and add the following lines of code:

 # BEGIN WordPress